oscafrica/documentation/README.md

 ![](.gitbook/assets/osca-logo.png)

-Welcome to our resources guide for members looking to know more about **Open Source Community Africa** and also make a contribution on any of our projects.
+Welcome to our documentation guide for members looking to know more about **Open Source Community Africa** and also make a contribution on any of our projects.
+It's a work in progress, so please feel free to contribute and give us feedback.

+To suggest changes, click the GitHub icon on any docs page and make a pull request.
+If you're not sure how to do that, read our [documentation contribution guidelines](contributing/documentation/guidelines.md).

+If you need more help, please contact us at [community@oscafrica.org](mailto:community@oscafrica.org) or join the `#documentation` channel on our [Discord](https://bit.ly/osca-discord).

 ## Get Started